pershint/SNOtools/Contamination_Study/README.md

 Contamination estimate: First you must either:

-1) Also give the --calibsacrifice and --bifurcate flags when performing this analysis
+1) Also give the --sacrifice and --bifurcate flags when performing this analysis
 2) Give a --jobnum that corresponds to a directory in /output/results_j{JOBNUM} that already has information from the sacrifice and contamination estimates present.